 In trying to end free speech protections, what SJWs really have in mind is the criminalization of any speech which does not accord with their viewpoints.
 So they get rid of the First Amendment (pretend for a moment it happens).
 What next?
 Well, criticism of Black Lives Matter, even their most violent antics, becomes criminal hate speech.

-So, too, does pointing out the holes in theories of male privilege and female oppression (under the umbrella of a new offense called “reinforcing the patriarchy”).
-Feel free to share your own predictions about what new thoughtcrimes would emerge when SJWs soil the Constitution using the comments section below.
+So, too, does pointing out the holes in theories of male “privilege” and “oppression” of females (under the umbrella of a new offense called “reinforcing the patriarchy”).
+Using the comments section below, feel free to share your own predictions about what new thoughtcrimes would emerge when SJWs soil the Constitution.